 NSPHA designates some units as pet friendly.
-Your lease will indicate if you are in a unit that allows pets.
+Schedule C of your lease will indicate if you are in a unit that allows pets.

-Before getting a pet, check with your local NSPHA office to confirm if your unit allows pets.
-You will be required to fill out a Pet Notification Form.
+Before getting a pet, be sure to check-in with your local NSPHA office to confirm if your unit allows pets.